Myrthen: Structure

 Grotjahn writes that "the Myrthen are not simply a series of 26 songs, but four books of songs related each to the others by their structures."
 Books 1, 2 and 3 contain six songs each, while book 4 contains eight songs, though it is shorter than the others.
 Each book contains songs with texts by three or four poets, and each is closed by a pair of songs after a single poet.
 In designing things like this, Schumann arranges the songs of Myrthen into characteristic groupings in which formal unity arises in the resulting complementary and contrasting pairs.

 In their thematic content almost all of the songs concern such contemporary issues in Robert and Clara's relationship as longing, lovers' pains, marriage and motherhood.
 At its core, though, the cycle is held together in its overarching themes of art, freedom and love, made apt by the circumstances of the Schumanns' lives, but having significance beyond them.
 Grotjahn writes: "the songs not only relate to Schumann's circumstances at the time – his approaching wedding and its troubled background – but also offer a general picture of his artistic persona."
 This picture is conveyed in private ciphers and musical codes, typical of Schumann's compositions, entirely comprehensible only to the pair of lovers, and some likely only to the composer himself.
 Throughout Myrthen, Schumann works themes into slight variations upon one another in correspondent songs and pairs of songs.
-Similarly, in his treatment of tonality he works to create connections and symmetries in the music; for example by employment of keys related to A-flat, in which the work begins and ends, by a long and consistent digression into sharp keys in songs falling in the middle of the work, and by shifts in tonality through fifths and thirds; his motivic approach meant that he frequently fused the piano coda belonging to one song into the beginning of the following song, the result being in some instances chains of several related songs flowing continuously one into the next.
+Similarly, in his treatment of tonality he works to create connections and symmetries in the music; for example by employment of keys related to A♭, in which the work begins and ends, by a long and consistent digression into sharp keys in songs falling in the middle of the work, and by shifts in tonality through fifths and thirds; his motivic approach meant that he frequently fused the piano coda belonging to one song into the beginning of the following song, the result being in some instances chains of several related songs flowing continuously one into the next.